KishorSneh/KishorSneh/README.md

 - 👋 Hi, I’m @KishorSneh
-- 👀 I’m interested in ...Web Develpment And Hacking
+- 👀 I’m interested in ...AIML And CyberSec
-- 🌱 I’m currently learning ...Computer Science
+- 🌱 I’m currently pursuing...MSc CS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 KishorSneh/KishorSneh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.